-Blood Thinners and Alcohol Interactions
+Blood Thinner Medications and Alcohol

-Warfarin Interaction With Alcohol
+Warfarin Interactions With Alcohol

 Warfarin (Coumadin) is a commonly used blood thinner (a coumarin oral anticoagulant).
 It is used to prevent or treat blood clots in veins, arteries, or the heart, which can reduce the risk of stroke, heart attack, or other serious conditions.
 It can also keep an existing clot from getting larger.
 Patients with a history of atrial fibrillation (AFib), peripheral artery disease (PAD), heart attack, or knee or hip surgeries at risk for venous thromboembolism (VTE) may use an anticoagulant.